 It pays to advertise

-There is a Government poster, Staying Covid-19 Secure in 2020, which operators may want to download and display to demonstrate that they are complying with official guidance.
+There is a yet-to-be-updated Government poster, Staying Covid-19 Secure in 2020, which operators may want to download and display to demonstrate that they are complying with official guidance.
 It also offers a useful reminder of the key methods of mitigating the risk of transmission:

 Encourage people to work from home if possible;

 Maintain a two metre distance in the workplace; and

 Where a two metre distance is not possible, ensure that at least one metre distancing is practised with all mitigating measures in place to manage transmission risk.